 Kingsmere Lake was calm on day one.

-Whether you’re solo or in a group, you’ll need to be prepared for 3 different portages during the Bagwa Canoe Route.
-The longest of which you’ll do twice (at the beginning and end of the trip).
-However, this 1-km portage will take most paddlers under 15 minutes with help from boat carts on the rail tracks.
-But if the carts are at the other end, you’ll need to retrieve the cart before starting the portage and the portage will obviously take longer.
-I was lucky to have a cart waiting both times.
+Whether paddling solo or with a group, you’ll need to be prepared for 3 different portages on the Bagwa Canoe Route.
+And if that isn’t enough, you get to do the first and longest portage twice at the beginning and end of the trip.
+A fairly easy route, this 1-km portage takes most paddlers less than 15 minutes with boat carts.
+However, if the carts are at the other end, you will need to fetch the cart before beginning the portage (and portaging will take a bit longer).
+I found a cart waiting for me both times — lucky!

-Read more: 3-Day Milk River Canoe Trip in Alberta—The Ultimate Guide
+Read next: 3-Day Milk River Canoe Trip in Alberta—The Ultimate Guide

 Bagwa Canoe Route portage on rail cart